oscardelalanza/the-weather-app/README.md

 ### Run tests

-- This project doesn't contain tests
+- This project doesn't contain tests.

 ### Deployment

-To start the local development server do the following
+To start the local development server do the following.

-- Run the command `npm run dev`
+- Run the command `npm run dev`.

-To build the project do the following
+To build the project do the following.

-- run the command `npm run build`
+- run the command `npm run build`.

 ### Future features

-- Icons on the search input
+- Icons on the search input.
-- Improve search bar effect
+- Improve search bar effect.
-- Redefine background colors to make characters more visible
+- Redefine background colors to make characters more visible.

 ## Authors